digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.4.md

 Xu Shen's 說文解字 (Shuowen Jiezi, 100 CE) represents a monumental scholarly achievement — the first systematic analysis of Chinese character structure, organizing approximately 9,353 characters into 540 semantic categories and providing etymological explanations for each.
 Xu Shen's methodology was rigorous: he examined character components, analyzed phonetic relationships, and proposed original meanings based on the best available evidence of his era.

 However, Xu Shen faced an insurmountable limitation: He was working from 小篆 (Small Seal Script), the standardized writing form promulgated by Qin Shi Huang in 221 BCE.
-This seal script was already 1,000+ years removed from the oracle bone origins and highly abstracted through successive writing reforms.
-The original pictographic connections—the visual depictions of objects, actions, and natural phenomena—had been systematized, regularized, and often visually disconnected from their material referents.
+This seal script was already 1,000+ years removed from oracle bone origins, with pictographic connections abstracted through successive reforms and visually disconnected from material referents.

 A few examples of the problem: